madand1/madand1/README.md

-# README
+# WHO IS MADAND1?

 ## About Me

-Hi there! 👋 I am passionate about **technology** and **aviation**, two fields that have fascinated me for as long as I can remember.
-I love staying up to date with the latest technological trends and seeing how they are transforming the world around us.
-Aviation, on the other hand, captivates me from both a technical and operational perspective; the precision, engineering, and coordination involved in flying are truly remarkable to me.
+Hi!
+I'm passionate about **technology** and **aviation**, two fields that have fascinated me for as long as I can remember.
+I love following tech trends and the precision of aviation, both technically and operationally.

-## What I Do in My Free Time
+## Free Time

-When I’m not diving into the world of technology or following advancements in aviation, I dedicate my time to **researching new management models**.
-I’m particularly interested in how mechanical and engineering principles can be applied to managing teams and projects.
-To me, mechanics isn't just about how machines work—it's also about how we can use those same principles to optimize efficiency in other fields, like administration.
+When not immersed in tech or aviation, I explore **management models**, applying mechanical and engineering principles to improve team and project efficiency.

 ## Hobbies

-Beyond my passion for tech and aviation, I enjoy **lifting heavy things** 🏋️‍♂️.
-I train regularly because I find weightlifting to be a great way to release energy and improve my focus.

-On a different note, I'm an avid reader of **manga** and deeply enjoy **stories that go beyond the reach of human capability** as we know it today.
-Whether it’s science fiction, fantasy, or otherworldly adventures, I love immersing myself in narratives that challenge the limits of what we consider possible.
-These stories inspire me to think beyond current boundaries and imagine a future full of endless possibilities.
+I enjoy **weightlifting** 🏋️‍♂️ to boost focus and energy.
+I'm also a fan of **manga** with stories that push the boundaries of human potential, inspiring me to imagine limitless possibilities.

 ## Contact

-If you share any of my passions, feel free to reach out.
-I’m always open to learning and exchanging new ideas!
+Feel free to reach out if we share interests!

 ---

 **Obsession beats talent.**
 ![imagen](https://i.pinimg.com/originals/28/c3/72/28c37272863f905a8ece9b0b066edf6d.png)